tlacael/MFCC/README.md

-This code has been adapted from libmfcc (https://code.google.com/p/libmfcc/) to work in the context of a real-time audio callback.
-As a C++ class, and MFCC specific calculations are done at initialization to minimize calculations in the callback.
-Although it works, there is definitely more that can be done to streamline this further.
+This code has been adapted from libmfcc (https://code.google.com/p/libmfcc/) to work in the context of a real-time audio callback in C++.
+MFCC specific calculations are done at initialization to minimize calculations in the callback.
+Although it works, there is more that can be done to streamline this further.

 Example call:
 ```c++